A Charge Constraint in BMN: Discussion

 \section{Discussion}

-In this paper, I have calculated the charge constraint Eq.~(\ref{ChargeConstraint}), which relates the four angular momenta $M^{12}, M^{45}, M^{67}$ and $M^{89}$ in a sector of the BMN matrix model.
-Also, the contribution to the large-$N$ $\frac{1}{16}$-BPS index from the $U(N)$ vacuum was shown to be independent of the $\frac{1}{16}$-BPS sector being considered.
-Furthermore, an equation (\ref{logI2}) that depends on all angular potentials was provided, which is consistent with the index of entropy formulas of \cite{Chang:2024lkw}, and is expected to be valid at strong coupling~\footnote{Strictly speaking, the index depends on three angular potentials due to the linear constraint; a proposition of this paper is that equation (\ref{logI2}) is reliable in the supergravity approximation.}.
+In this note, I have calculated the charge constraint Eq.~(\ref{ChargeConstraint}) in a sector of the BMN matrix model.
+Also, the saddle-point contribution to the large-$N$ $\frac{1}{16}$-BPS index from the $U(N)$ vacuum was shown to be independent of the $\frac{1}{16}$-BPS sector being considered.

+An interesting aspect to understand is the relationship between the ``BMN sector'' of $\mathcal{N}=4$ SYM SCFT \cite{Kim:2003rza},\cite{Choi:2023vdm},\cite{Gadde:2025yoa} and the result $M^{12}=0$ of this paper.
+For $Q_i\ll N^2$ and comparable $Q_i \sim Q, J_1\sim J_2\sim J$, the charge constraint of SYM implies that $J\sim Q^2$, and to zeroth order vanishes.

 It is worth pointing out that the majority of the $\approx e^{2\pi \sqrt{\frac{N}{6}}}$ contributions to the BMN supersymmetric index for large $N$ have not been calculated and, in principle, could involve cancellations which render the overall index of order one, as in the BFSS matrix model \cite{Sethi:1997pa}.
 Alternatively, the index is dominated by the $U(N)$ vacuum contribution.
 Some simplifications of Eqs.~(\ref{IndexDec}),(\ref{IndexInt}) and (\ref{singleLetter}) would potentially clarify this point.